EGF2/docs/source/includes/_Guide.md

 We will start with domain modelling, proceed with EGF2 deployment and necessary back-end changes and will create web, iOS and Android apps that will work with the system.

-Full implementation of the back-end for the Guide system is available at our [BitBucket Guide project](https://bitbucket.org/account/user/egf2/projects/GUID).
+Full implementation of the back-end, iOS and Android apps are [available at GitHub](https://github.com/egf2-guide)

 ## Domain Modeling

 I think it makes sense to start with a User model and proceed from there.

 EGF2 comes with a `User` object pre-defined.
 We can expand it with more fields and edges if necessary, but we should not remove it unless we don't want to expose any user related APIs.

 Here is how it looks, in pseudo JSON:

 ```json
 User